neilyio/ultra-scroll/README.md

 ### Troubleshooting

 If it doesn't seem to do anything for you, please run `M-x ultra-scroll-check`.
-If this command reports pixel data are `MISSING`, `ultra-scroll` won't do much for you.
-Look into getting hardware/system support for `PIXEL-DELTA` scrolling event information.
+If this command reports the pixel scroll data are all the same, `ultra-scroll` won't do much for you.
+Look into getting hardware/system support for `PIXEL-DELTA` scrolling event information, or switch to `pixel-scroll-precision-mode`, which provides simulated smooth scrolling via interpolation.

 ## Configuration